table of contents

 Hunspell adds all ph: transliterations to the inner REP table, so it will always suggest the correct word for the specified misspellings with the highest priority.

-The previous example is equivalent of the following REP definition:
+The previous example is equivalent to the following REP definition:

 REP 6 REP wendsay Wednesday REP Wendsay Wednesday REP wensday Wednesday REP Wensday Wednesday REP maarsayl Marseille REP Maarsayl Marseille